• Skip to main content

 Snickers Fudge Recipe

-Skip the candy aisle and make a giant pan of a favorite candy bar.
-Snickers Fudge tastes even better than the original!
-It comes with a warning, though: you won’t be able to stop.
+Skip the candy aisle and make a giant pan of America’s favorite candy bar – fudge style!
+This homemade Snickers Fudge tastes even better than the original!
+I have made this recipe hundreds of times and it never fails!
+Fair warning though: once you start eating this decadent dessert, you won’t be able to stop.

 Stacked pieces of fudge with caramel dripping down sides.